SWFRecomp/SWFModernRuntime/docs/README.md

 # GitHub Pages Content

-This directory contains the GitHub Pages website for SWFModernRuntime-WASM.
+This directory contains the GitHub Pages website for SWFModernRuntime.

 ## Structure